suoglu/suoglu/README.md

 - 👋 Hi, I am Yigit
 - 👀 I’m interested in FPGAs, HW design and some small tools
 - 👾 I mostly use Verilog and C++, sometimes Python and a little bit Bash
-- 📫 How to reach me yigit.suoglu@proton.me or suoglu@icloud.com
+- 📫 How to reach me: yigit.suoglu@proton.me or suoglu@icloud.com
 - 🌐 Also check out [suoglu.gitlab.io](suoglu.gitlab.io) or [suoglu.github.io](suoglu.github.io)